2018ik/2018ik.github.io/_wiki/prayer.markdown

 1. If you are praying, and what you are praying is distracted from the Lord, then stop and change your way of praying.
 When we come to pray we have many concepts and end us missing God Himself.
 We should not be doing anything by ourselves, but everything in God with God and through God.
 2. Don't pray for any person or thing without God in view.
 For example, it is one thing to pray for someone's health, it is another thing to pray that they be restored to their particular function in serving God.
 This is to seek God and God's will (Matt.
 26:39; John 4:34; 5:30).
 3. Prayer requires having continued fellowship with God.
 One must abide in the Lord and for His *rhema* words to abide in them for their prayers to be answered (John 15:7).
 This means living and walking in God each day, so that God will speak to you and so you can reciprocate this speaking.
 One's prayer is only at the level of their living.
+4. Rule over your mind; Satan hates prayer and will cause doubts, accusations and temptations during prayer.
+One's spirit will become strong in this way.